rafaqz/Rasters.jl/docs/src/index.md

 ### RasterSeries

-A series is an meta-array that holds other files/data that is distributed over some dimension, often time.
+A series is a meta-array that holds other files/data that is distributed over some dimension, often time.
 These files/data can be `Raster`s or `RasterStack`s.

 ```@docs